kevingivens/site/content/blog/post4.md

 Title: Black Variance Surface in PyQL
-Date: 2020-01-04 10:20
+Date: 2020-01-04 12:20
 Category: Finance
 Tags: Numerical Methods

-Summary: Devito allows users to build finite difference schemes in python and "compile-down" to optimized C++

-## Introduction
+Summary: Building Black Variance Surfaces in PyQL

-In my previous [post]() on Variance Swaps, I neglected to mention an important implementation detail.
+In my previous [post](lostinthelyceum.com/Variance-Swaps-in-PyQL.html) on Variance Swaps, I neglected to mention an important implementation detail.
 If you look the Variance Swap unittests you'll see that replicating pricer example requires a ``BlackVarianceSurface`` object.
 I had to build bindings for these in PyQL so I thought I'd mention how they work.